Crossland Hall Removal

 Smarter long-term investment: Avoids $10 million in deferred maintenance and unfunded modernization needs, allowing investment into facilities that better support teaching, research, and programming.

 Enhanced program space: A renovated, central location for Franco-American Centre, supporting teaching, archives, events, and partnerships.
-Renovation investments are about $50,000 for the temporary Libby Hall move and $500,000 for the permanent relocation to the ESL building.
+Renovation investments are about $50,000 for the temporary Libby Hall move and $550,000 for the permanent relocation to what is currently the building.

 Maintaining capacity where needed: Restoring approximately 200 parking spaces affected by recent and future construction activity near academic, research, and athletic facilities.